When asked to describe

 A native Washingtonian, and graduate of Strayer University, Dora has owned and operated several businesses and proudly maintains a business partnership with her daughter, Christina R. Ferguson, MS, CPC.
 Dora Carpenter has been recognized as a Distinguished Professional in her field by the National Association of Distinguished Professionals and featured in the Women of Distinction Magazine.

-If you don’t find her spending quality time with her granddaughter, you will most likely find her reading, writing, marveling at the sunrise or sunset, or visiting one of her favorite places to meditate, especially by the water.
+If you don’t find her spending quality time with her granddaughter or her family, you will most likely find her reading, writing, marveling at the sunrise or sunset, or visiting one of her favorite places to meditate, especially by the water.
 Residing in Washington, D.C., Dora frequently escapes to the relaxing pristine blue waters of the Caribbean.

 She is the proud mother of two, Carlton, II and Christina; mother-in-law of Shantrell; and, the affectionate and doting grandmother of Madison Aniya.

 I am often asked if I’ve had personal adversities and losses.
 Of course I have.
 Businesses that didn’t flourish as I had projected, not getting the ‘perceived’ perfect position, being told “no” to my inspired ideas, being temporarily housebound with severe panic attacks, divorced after 20 years of marriage, widowed … to name a few.
 I’ve learned something and grown from them all.